HALFpipe/ImputationProtocol/README.md

 With the advent of stricter data privacy laws in many jurisdictions, it has become impossible for some researchers to use the [Michigan Imputation Server](https://imputationserver.readthedocs.io/en/latest/) to phase and impute genotype data.
-This project brings the open source code behind the server, and the rest of the
-[ENIGMA Imputation Protocol](https://enigma.ini.usc.edu/wp-content/uploads/2020/02/ENIGMA-1KGP_p3v5-Cookbook_20170713.pdf),
-to your local workstation or high-performance compute cluster as a container.
+This project allows you to use the open source code behind the server, and the rest of the [ENIGMA Imputation Protocol](https://enigma.ini.usc.edu/wp-content/uploads/2020/02/ENIGMA-1KGP_p3v5-Cookbook_20170713.pdf), on your local workstation or high-performance compute cluster.

 ## System requirements